mathlord2/JAMHacks-V/README.md

 # Project Description

-JAMHacks V project: DeviceXchange is a platform that allows users to exchange used electronic devices and be informed of their eco-friendliness
+JAMHacks V project: DeviceXchange is a platform that allows users to exchange used electronic devices and be informed of their eco-friendliness.

 ## Installing dependencies